KxSystems/docs-v1/docs/about/sg/terminology.md

 -   _kdb+_ denotes the database and the process that manages it;
 -   _q_ denotes the programming language, a domain-specific language for time series embedded in
 -   the _k_ language;

+## Lists

+> A list is an ordered collection of zero or more _items_.

+Any q element (atom, list, function, adverb) may be an item of a list.

+Where all its items are of the same type, a list is a _vector_ of that type.

+_Mixed list_, _general list_ or _simple list_ may be used for emphasis, but _list_ and _vector_ usually suffice.

 ### Function rank